Bar Exam Information, Board of Bar Examiners

 Choosing, hiring, and working with a lawyer

-Includes links to information on choosing a lawyer, lawyer referral, legal aid, and limited assistance representation sources.
+Provides links to information on choosing a lawyer, lawyer referral, legal aid, and limited assistance representation sources.
+This page also includes links to sources for finding lawyers in other states or countries.

 Working with a lawyer